nickyinhu/WordCount/README.md

-Implemented with Java to count words and appearance of each word in a big text file.
+Implemented with Java to count words in a big text file and sort the result.
 Data structure used: HashMap, Count method: Comparator interface
 Author: Hu Yin